 WARNING!
-Even though your scooter is capable of climbing slopes greater than those illustrated in figure 1, do not, under any circumstances, exceed the incline guidelines or any other specifications presented in this manual.
+Even though your scooter is capable of climbing slopes greater than those illustrated in figures 1 and 1A, do not, under any circumstances, exceed the incline guidelines or any other specifications presented in this manual.
 Doing so could cause instability in your scooter, resulting in personal injury and/or damage to your scooter.

 Handicap public access ramps are not subject to government regulation in all countries, and therefore do not necessarily share the same standard percent of slope.
 Other inclines may be natural or, if man-made, not designed specifically for scooters.
-Figure 1 illustrates your scooter's stability and its ability to climb grades under various weight loads and under controlled testing conditions.
+Figures 1 and 1A illustrate your scooter's stability and its ability to climb grades under various weight loads and under controlled testing conditions.